 Summary: Written and published May, 2015.
-This article follows on the heels of the one before it, both in number and subject matter.
-By realizing the future existence of a Jewish remnant, chosen and sealed by God during the coming great tribulation, a future time on the earth known prophetically as Jacob’s trouble, a remnant elect of God yet completely separate and distinguished from the present day body of Christ (church), one gains an important understanding in the biblical topic of prophecy.
+This article follows on the heels of the one before it.
+By acknowledging the future existence of a Jewish remnant, chosen and sealed by God during the coming great tribulation, a future time on the earth known prophetically as Jacob’s trouble, a remnant elect of God yet completely separate and distinguished from the present day body of Christ (church), one gains an important understanding in the biblical topic of prophecy.
 This article shows the passages of Scripture which help the reader keep this distinction clear.

 We can easily identify the widow from the parable as symbolizing the elect in the explanation.
 But this doesn’t tell us who they are.
 Many will automatically jump to the conclusion that it is referring to the church, that only the church are the elect of God, and this passage is found in the New Testament, and so, definitely one reasons this speaks of the church.
 Unfortunately, that would be the wrong answer.
 It is true that the church and all individual believers that make up the church are the elect of God (Rom.
 8:29-33) – no true Christian should ever doubt this.
 Yet, does this mean that the church is the only elect group of God’s that exists, or ever did exist, or ever will?
 Are there different groups, possibly at different times, that God involves in His election?